Louis-Ye/FibonacciHeap/README.md

 FibonacciHeap
 =============

-(Still under construction)
+<b>(Version 0.01)</b> <br>

-A library which offers Fibonacci Heap data structure and corresponding operations.
+A library which offers Fibonacci Heap data structure and corresponding operations.<br>

+The interfaces of this library are much like the interfaces of piority queue in STL.